Methodology

 Fleiss' Kappa (κ)

-Extends agreement measurement to multiple evaluators.
-Essential for production evaluation tasks where items are assessed by varying numbers of evaluators and we need to assess the overall reliability of the evaluation process.
+Extends agreement to multiple evaluators — essential for production work where items are assessed by varying numbers of clinicians and we need the overall reliability of the process.

-Statistical monitoring detects when an evaluator's performance begins to drift from their calibration baseline — catching fatigue, disengagement, or changing standards early.
+Statistical monitoring flags when an evaluator's performance starts to drift from their calibration baseline — catching fatigue, disengagement, or shifting standards early.

-Strategically placed verification items confirm evaluators are reading and engaging with content rather than pattern-matching or rushing through tasks.
+Strategically placed verification items confirm evaluators are reading and reasoning, not pattern-matching or rushing.

-Evaluators can skip tasks outside their expertise, but within a managed budget.
-This prevents gaming while allowing honest acknowledgement of knowledge limits.
+Evaluators can skip tasks outside their expertise, within a managed budget — preventing gaming while allowing honest acknowledgement of limits.

-Multi-signal analysis of evaluator justifications assesses depth, clinical reasoning, and consistency — catching thin or formulaic explanations that suggest disengagement.
+Multi-signal analysis of written rationale assesses depth, clinical reasoning, and consistency — surfacing thin or formulaic explanations that signal disengagement.

-Before matching evaluators with paid work, we compute a readiness score across three categories — ensuring the right evaluator is matched to the right task.
+Before any paid work, we compute a readiness score across three task families — so the right evaluator is matched to the right project, with the evidence to back it.

 Ranking & Correction